tombye/trexit/_posts/2017-10-15-walking-into-portugal.markdown

 ![The magic bins, as seen from the street](https://github.com/tombye/trexit/raw/gh-pages/assets/images/magic-recycling-bins.jpg)

 In the ground underneath though, there are much bigger bins.
-Turns out the ones you see on the street are just openings for those below.
+It turns out that the ones you see on the street are just openings for bigger bins below.
 We know this because we saw them being emptied but forgot to take a pic.
-It's kind of like this though:
+They're kind of like this though:

 ![Magic bins when fully raised up, showing the bigger bins below](https://github.com/tombye/trexit/raw/gh-pages/assets/images/Royston-Street-underground-bins.jpg)